oliverif/FYS-STK4155-project2/README.md

 # FYS-STK4155-project2
 This repository contains all code written for Project 2 in FYS-STK4155.

-Ensure all packages in ´requirements.txt` are installed.
+Ensure all packages in `requirements.txt` are installed.

-´notebooks/Reports´ contains notebooks specifically targeting each sub task of the project.
+`notebooks/Reports` contains notebooks specifically targeting each sub task of the project.
 Refer to those for more details on the process.

-The final written accompanying report can be found diretly in the repository as ´Project_2.pdf´.
+The final written accompanying report can be found diretly in the repository as `Project_2.pdf`.

 Project structure
 ------------